bonitasoft/bonita-doc/md/user-task-list.md

 The task list also contains a **Done tasks** filter, for the user to check if the task has been completed properly.

 ::: info
 **Note:** Subtask creation has not been implemented in the task list.
-However, subtasks created in open cases that were started in a previous Bonita BPM version are still available to their assignees when cases are migrated to Bonita BPM 7.3.
+However, subtasks created in open cases that were started in a previous Bonita version are still available to their assignees when cases are migrated to Bonita 7.3.
 :::